lvgl/blog/_posts/2024-02-13-renesas-ek-ra8d1-review.md

 ### Buy Now

-You can purchase the Renesas EK-RA8D1 board from various sources:
+You can purchase the Renesas EK-RA8D1 board from many distributors.
+See the sources at [https://renesas.com/ek-ra8d1](https://renesas.com/ek-ra8d1).
-- [List of sources]

 <hr/>